kohler/hotcrp/devel/apidoc/submissions.md

 * scope submeta:read
 * param ?forceShow
+* param ?word_limit =soft|hard: Which word limit applies to long text fields.
+  `soft` (the default) returns each field cut at its word limit; `hard` returns the full text, cut only at the hard word limit (if any).
+Fields over a limit are named in the response’s `overlong` and `truncated` keys.
 * param ?download boolean: True returns the bare submission object as a file (see [Downloads](#tag-submissions)) instead of the usual response envelope.
 * response ?paper paper: The requested submission object.